 But is Affiliate Shortcut as powerful as Jamie suggests?
 Sales were very high at launch but that doesn’t necessarily mean a thing.

-So let’s dig deep and see if Affiliate Shortcut is a genuine way for you to make money online.
+So let’s dig deep into this Affiliate Shortcut review and see if it’s a genuine way for you to make money online.

 Is it as good as Jamie and initial sales suggest, or is it just a load of..err..*rap?